Everything You Could Ever Want To Know About The NFL Salary Cap (and MORE!)

 If the team – usually after an arbitration hearing – is entitled to receive the return of a portion of the player’s Bonus, that amount is credited to the following year’s Salary Cap.

 To be clear, though, not every retirement causes the return of bonus money.
-In fact, teams often sign veteran players to contracts with a number of years that they know will be fully reached.
+In fact, teams often sign veteran players to contracts with a number of years that they know will not be fully reached.
 In such cases, the teams never seek the return of bonus money – and likely wouldn’t win in arbitration, anyway.
 The return of bonus money is only likely to occur when the player essentially retires unexpectedly and without legitimate reason (i.e. injury).